-The 300ft Mynach Waterfalls are set deep withing the ancient wooded gorge and have attracted many thousands of visitors since the 18th century, including William Wordsworth who wrote about the “Torrent at the Devil’s Bridge”.
-Today, Devil's Bridge Falls Nature Trail provides a unique opportunity to see this great natural feature in the Mynych (translates as the 'Monks River'), a tributary of the larger Rheidol River, which runs in a deep, wooded valley towards Aberystwyth and the Cardigan Bay coast.
+The 300ft Mynach Waterfalls are set deep within the ancient wooded gorge and have attracted many thousands of visitors since the 18th century, including William Wordsworth who wrote about the “Torrent at the Devil’s Bridge”.
+Today, Devil's Bridge Falls Nature Trail provides a unique opportunity to see this great natural feature.
+The Mynych (translates as the 'Monks River'), is a tributary of the larger Rheidol River, which runs in a deep, wooded valley towards Aberystwyth and the Cardigan Bay coast.

-Technically, Devil's Bridge waterfalls can be classified as a segmented or tiered falls with five major drops and intervening cascades add up to a 91 m total drop, which is among the highest in Wales.
+Technically, Devil's Bridge waterfalls can be classified as segmented or tiered falls with five major drops and intervening cascades which add up to a 91 m total drop, and therefore is among the highest in Wales.

-The Devil's Bridge Fall Nature Trail take approximately 45 mins and is a circular walk that takes you deep into the wooded gorge with spectacular views of the 300ft Mynach Waterfalls.
-The shorter '3 Bridges & Punchbowl trail will take approximately 10 minutes.
-These walks are challenging and consists of many steep steps.
+The Devil's Bridge Fall Nature Trail takes approximately 45 mins and is a circular walk that leads you deep into the wooded gorge with spectacular views of the 300ft Mynach Waterfalls.
+The shorter '3 Bridges & Punchbowl' trail will take approximately 10 minutes.
+These walks are challenging and consist of many steep steps.

 The Nature Trail is within a Site of Special Scientific Interest (S.S.S.I) and is home to many types of mosses and lichens.
 It is also an excellent example of an ancient Sessile Oak woodland.
 A guide book indicating interesting aspects of the Nature Trail is on sale at the entrance kiosk when attendant is on duty.